szoftveres/RF_Microwave/radar/README.md

 #### Ramp waveform generator

-The ramp generator is a Miller-integrator & Scmitt-trigger based circuit that produces a linear sawtooth waveform, as well as a sync signal that is used by the processing algorithm to detect the sweep starts and ends.
+The ramp generator Miller-integrator - Scmitt-trigger duo, that produces a linear sawtooth waveform, as well as a sync signal that is used by the processing algorithm to detect the sweep starts and ends.

 ![ramp_gen_schem](ramp_gen_schem.png)